A simple follow-up after your interview can make all the difference

 You eased through the online application, passed the informal phone screen with flying colours and wowed in the face-to-face interviewer.
 Job (application)'s a good'un, right?

 No!
 There's one final step oft forgotten by the aspiring employee: a follow-up email after the interview.

 The icing on the application cake, an interview follow-up allows for one last flurry of self-promotion, a further expression of thanks and ‒ more valuable than all ‒ the chance to stick firmly in the interviewer's memory.
 Here's how to craft the perfect email that can make that happen.

 The rigours of an interview can really take a lot out of you, so don't feel guilty for taking a little downtime in the hours that follow.
 Come evening, however, you should be sitting down to write your interview follow-up email.
 Promptly dispatching the message plays to its primary goal – ensuring you're lodged front and centre in the employer's memory.

 Of course, nothing's worse than composing the perfect message only to realise you don't have the recipient's email address!
-So make sure to get details from everyone in the room at your interview ‒ or better yet, suggest swapping business cards.
+So make sure to get details from everyone in the room at your interview or, better yet, suggest swapping business cards or connecting on LinkedIn.

 Say thank you

 Good manners cost nothing, but their absence can seriously hinder a promising application.
 An email after the interview should, first and foremost, express gratitude.

 A sentence will suffice for this; laying it on too thick runs the risk of appearing insincere.
-That means watching your hyperbole ('I'm so, so honoured', 'It's been the greatest privilege' etc.) and steering clear of any overly personal expressions of thanks.
+That means watching your hyperbole ("I'm so, so honoured," "It's been the greatest privilege" and so on) and steering clear of any overly personal expressions of thanks.
 Your goal is to find a mix of genuineness and professionalism.

 Remind them of your qualifications